Some parts of this page may be machine-translated.

 Let's take a look right away!

-Relationship between site performance and user actions
+The relationship between site performance and user actions

-※What are Core Web Vitals...
+*What are Core Web Vitals...

 Largest Contentful Paint (LCP): A measure of loading performance.